chanzuckerberg/single-cell-curation/docs/corpora_schema.md

 A dataset comprising cells of the human embryo provides a more extreme example.
 In this case, the most  precise accurate term may be the root of the cell ontology `cell`, or its child term `cell in vitro`.
 The Cell Ontology is expanding over time, and we hope to migrate datasets to more defined terms as they are defined.
-In the mean time, having these less precise terms maximizes the findability (and therefore reusability) of datasets.
+In the mean time, using Cell Ontology terms maximizes the findability (and therefore reusability) of datasets.

 #### Cell Metadata